PALM: Predicting Actions through Language Models: Experiments

 \section{Experiments}

-In this section, we explore the application of \methodname to the long-term action anticipation (LTA) task, shedding light on the various design aspects.
+In this section, we evaluate \methodname on the long-term action anticipation (LTA) task, shedding light on the various design aspects.
 We conduct a comprehensive evaluation using the Ego4D dataset, which stands as the largest repository of egocentric videos.
-We report the final performance metrics on the Ego4D~\cite{grauman2022ego4d}, EPIC-Kitchens-55~\cite{damen2020epic}, and EGTEA Gaze+~\cite{li2018eye} benchmarks.
+We report the final performance metrics on the Ego4D~\cite{grauman2022ego4d}, EPIC-KITCHEN-55~\cite{damen2020epic}, and EGTEA Gaze+~\cite{li2018eye} benchmarks.